voldemoriarty/HPS-to-FPGA-data-sharing-Cyclone-V/Readme.md

     ```

     This will start compilation and fill the screen with lots of messages.
 In the end there should be no errors and the compilation will be successfull.

+  ## Step 16: Modifying the Linux SDCard Image

+  The default image that comes with the DE10 Nano board contains